canonical/launchpad-manual/docs/user/how-to/packaging/request-ppa-architectures.rst

 published in the PPA are not built for it.
 To build an already-published source for a newly-enabled architecture, copy the source within the PPA.
-Use the :ref:`copying-packages` workflow with "This PPA" as the destination, "The same series", and "Copy existing binaries".
-Launchpad then creates the missing builds, with no re-upload needed.
+Use the :ref:`copying-packages` workflow with "This PPA" as the destination, and "The same series", and "Copy existing binaries" selected.
+Launchpad will create the missing builds, with no re-upload needed.